intel-mpx/intel-mpx.github.io/pages/usability.md

 AddressSanitizer has no usability issues---by design it makes no assumptions on the C standard with respect to the memory model.
 Also, it is the most stable tested product, fixed and updated with each new version of GCC and Clang.

-On the contrary, SoftBound and SafeCode are research prototypes.
+On the contrary, SoftBound and SAFECode are research prototypes.
 They work perfectly with very simple programs from Phoenix, but are not able to compile/run correctly the more complicated benchmarks from PARSEC and SPEC.
 Moreover, SoftBound does *not* support multithreading, and any multithreaded program immediately fails under it.